Zhaotong Yunnan, China Travel Guide

 Zhaotong mainly relies on an extensive public bus network for city travel; it has no metro or tram system.
 Bus routes cover most major areas, including residential zones, commercial centers, and attractions.

-Important hubs are often near the Zhaotong Railway Station, Zhaotong West Railway Station, and the long-distance bus station.
-Local map apps like Baidu Maps or Amap provide detailed bus routes and real-time information, often surpassing international alternatives in accuracy.
+Important hubs are often near the Zhaotong Train Station, Zhaotong West Railway Station, and the long-distance bus station.
+Local map apps like The Baidu maps app or Amap provide detailed bus routes and real-time information, often surpassing international alternatives in accuracy.

-The public bus network forms the backbone of city transit.
+The public bus system forms the backbone of the city transit.

-Use Baidu Maps or Amap for accurate real-time bus routes.
+Use Baidu Maps navigation or Amap for correct real-time bus routes.

 Avoid peak rush hours for a less crowded and quicker journey.